 In this next activity we look at how phrasal verbs are used to replace the explanations in brackets.
 Look at the words below each sentence.
-Select the correct word and write it in the space provided..
+Select the correct word and write it in the space provided. .

-Every morning I (stop s sleeping) wake up at six o'clock.
-2

-wake up stand up wake off

-You must (stop being s will miss the bus. so slow) or you

-make quick hurry up walk 27 A 10 10 10

-(When we reached the bus stop we (climbed) the bus. down from) þ

-got off went off went down i.

-Now fill in the correct phrasal verbs in these sit down e sentences. out on tune turn down

-switched on turn on get up take off :)

-l went into the room a and the light.
+Select the correct word and write it in the space provided. . wake up Every morning I (stop sleeping) at six o'clock. wake up stand up wake off You must (stop being so slow) or you will miss the bus. make quick hurry up walk When we reached the bus stop we (climbed down from) the bus. got off went off went down Now fill in the correct phrasal verbs in these sentences. turn down look after sit down put on tune in turn off switched on turn on get up take off I went into the room and the light.
 I don't like to early in the morning.

-She told me to my seat belt each time e I get into the car.
+She told me to my seat belt each time I get into the car.
 My mother told Jabu to the music because it was too loud.
 I could not to the radio programme so I missed it.
 I had to my baby sister while our mother was away.
 My teacher told us to and be quiet.

-When I get home I my school uniform ı.
+When I get home I my school uniform.

-Please the tap so you don't waste wa ter.
+the tap so you don't waste water.

-HFR: Sign Date 13

-71) Read a diary
+Read a diary

 Read these diary entries and then answer the questions that follow.
 Underline all the words that are spelled incorrectly.

 The following diary entries are taken from the Diary of a Wimpy Kid by Jeff Kinney.
 These diary entries are written by Greg Heffley, who is a school boy in an American middle school.
 Middle school roughly equates to Grades 4 - 7 in the South African school system.
 Some of the words he uses are typical American words which we explain below.